qooxdoo/qooxdoo/documentation/manual/source/pages/website/setup_a_low-level_library.rst

 Setting up a low-level library
 *******************************

-A low-level library is interesting for all those who like to use the :doc:`low-level APIs <low_level_apis>` of qooxdoo.
+A low-level library is interesting for all those who like to use the :doc:`low-level APIs <website_apis>` of qooxdoo.
 Such a library consists of a pre-build javascript file that contains only the low-level classes of qooxdoo.
 For instance, no GUI toolkit (widgets, layouts, theming) is included.

 .. _pages/setup_a_low-level_library#create_a_low-level_skeleton: